fmxsh/tot-ontology/README.md

 Identity: we don’t impose identity, we perceive it emerging from structured difference (our constitution, properties etc) and relevance(relevance = as related to purpose).

+**What about purpose?**

+Not needed.
+Anything provided by purpose can be included in other ways.
+Say an ax made of a wooden stick and flint stone i made by ancient civilication x.
+The purpose would typically state "Central tool for many things in ancient civilication x".
+That can instead be written as a property: "Designed and shaped using tools available in Ancient Civilization X" and "Also operates as a cultural artifact and symbolic object within its society", and in this way it comes into identity like "An axe composed of a wooden shaft and flint head, crafted by Ancient Civilization X", because identity is based in the constitution, properties and emergence of the thing.

+Purpose is redundant, thus...

+Purpose category is removed...
+We said a _thing_ is constructed with regard to its purpose, and everything is justified by its resonance with the purpose.
+However, removing purpose means identity becomes like that...

+Identity: The _thing_ is so and so.
+Then all other parts of the thing has to be oriented to the identity, and measured against the identity for how well the parts resonate with it.

+We should say identity is the organizing principle.
+Also, identity is at the core of all things.
+We no longer say any thing is purposeful merely by having described it.
+It is subjective to the one perceiving.
+However, purpose is always implied but depends on the observer.

 #### Purpose

+Purpose stands in relation to observable, measurable effect.
+Thus, a purpose is justified by its fitness with regard to its purpose.
+Fitness is determined by measuring how well it causes real world effect in relation to the purpose.

 (describes what the property purpose should be) Usefulness is the root purpose, and a thing defines its specific purpose based in that core purpose.
 Thus, all things are purposeful.
 All things are useful to their varying purposes.